We Have A Dream: A Global Summit Against Discrimination and Persecution

-We Have A Dream: Global Summit Against Discrimination and Persecution was an international summit organized by the Geneva-based non-governmental organization UN Watch, and attended by an international collection of non-governmental organizations to discuss issues of discrimination and persecution, particularly those of racism, sexism, homophobia, and discrimination against minorities.
-It occurred over two days, September 21 and 22 of 2011, across the street from a United Nations conference referred to as Durban III.
+We Have A Dream: Global Summit Against Discrimination and Persecution was an international summit organized by the pro-Israel non-governmental organization UN Watch, in protest of the United Nations' conference (known as Durban III) marking a decade since the World Conference against Racism 2001.
+The 2001 conference was boycotted by the US, Israel, and 12 other countries due to a draft which described Israel as carrying out racist practices against Arabs.

+The summit was attended by a selection of non-governmental organizations and speakers discussing issues of discrimination and persecution, particularly those of racism, sexism, homophobia, and discrimination against minorities.
+It occurred over two days, September 21 and 22 of 2011, across the street from the UN Conference.

-The summit was created in response to the United Nations' inclusion of countries that commit particularly atrocious human rights abuses, especially in the Human Rights Council, such as China, Syria, Sudan, Zimbabwe, North Korea, and Iran.
-This claim has been supported by the Human Rights Foundation, a partner of the summit, whose President, Thor Halvorssen, refers to Durban III as “the last act in a tragicomedy” that underscores the UN's complacency with “despotic regimes which speak pretty words about human rights while they kill, torture, or jail their opponents”.
+UN Watch described the summit as being in protest of the UN's inclusion of particular countries that commit human rights abuses, especially in the Human Rights Council, named as China, Syria, Sudan, Zimbabwe, North Korea, and Iran.
+The conservative President of one of their partners at the summit, the Human Rights Foundation's Thor Halvorssen, referred to Durban III as representative of “despotic regimes which speak pretty words about human rights while they kill, torture, or jail their opponents”.